English at New City Primary School

 Click to read the Primary National Curriculum for English

 English is a core part of the whole curriculum at New City.
-Children are exposed to a number of high quality texts from Nursery to Year 6 (on a weekly basis in Nursery- Year 2 and very few weeks in Year 3-6.)
+Children are exposed to a number of high-quality texts from Nursery to Year 6 that build upon and widen their experiences as well as engage their learning.

-They are encouraged to research through books and the internet where the children feel inspired and equipped to write about what they have found out.
-See some fantastic examples of the cross curricula displays in the gallery below.
+Research is also encouraged through books and the internet where the children feel inspired and equipped to write about what they have found out.
+See some of our fantastic examples of the cross curricula displays in the gallery below.

 From Nursery to Year 1, children have Phonics lessons every morning.
 We use Jolly Phonics which helps children to learn their sounds while having fun.

 During their lessons children learn all the sounds needed to be able to read and then apply these in their English lessons.
 Children learn the skills of segmenting words down into the individual sounds and then blending them together to read the whole word.
-They also learn about digraphs and trigraphs- sounds that either have 2 or 3 letters but make one sound.
 At the end of Year 1 most children take part in a Phonics Screening Test.

-The programme also shows teachers how well the children have answered the questions so it can then inform their planning.
 We encourage the children to read every week as part of their homework and children can take books home to enjoy.
 Children are rewarded on a weekly basis in assembly for their effort and hard work in reading.
 We also have a well-stocked library which children can use during lunchtimes and after school.
 In addition, we have established links with our local public library where our children have visited and attended workshops and taken part in Reading challenges over the holidays.
 Last year we were the 2019 Summer Reading Challenge winners with most children completing the challenges in Plaistow as well as all the schools in Newham.